razerofficial/corona-plugin-razer-sdk/README.md

 ### RequestReceipts

 `RequestReceipts` returns all the `ENTITLEMENT` receipts for the logged in user.
 The function takes [callbacks](https://github.com/razerofficial/corona-plugin-razer-sdk/blob/master/InAppPurchases/Corona/callbacksRequestReceipts.lua) for success, failure, and cancel events.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
+The failure event will be invoked if the user is not logged in.

 ```
     callbacksRequestReceipts = require "callbacksRequestReceipts"